 When I started my small business, I used to track all my inventory using a spreadsheet I made.
-For a while, this worked really well as I could track the amount of stock at the manufacturer, in transit, and in my warehouse.
+For a while, this worked well as I could track the amount of stock at the manufacturer, in transit, and in my warehouse.

 But, as soon as I had multiple warehouses and manufacturers, keeping on top of the spreadsheet became a full-time job in itself.

 Without an efficient process in place, managing inventory can become extremely difficult.
-Stock is the largest cost in an eCommerce business and, as your business scales, stock management will inevitably become more complicated.
+Stock is the largest cost in an ecommerce business and, as your business scales, stock management will inevitably become more complicated.

-In this guide, we are going to break down why inventory management is important and the best practices for creating a process that works for your business.
+This guide will explain why inventory management is important and the best practices for creating a process that works for your business.

 We'll also look at different software tools and technologies you can use to help you create a system that works for your business.